 Step 6: After the draw.

 If you drew the tag, congratulations!
-But don’t forget to pick up your tag before the first hunt period begins.
-If you purchased a Sports Pac, you still need to pick up the tag for your particular hunt.
+But don’t forget to claim your tag before the first hunt period begins.
+If you purchased a Sports Pac, you still need to redeem your tag voucher for the tag for your particular hunt.

 If you didn’t get your first choice hunt, you now have a preference point for that hunt series for next year’s draw.
 Points are affiliated with a hunt series, not a particular hunt number, so even if you change your mind and choose a different hunt next year, the point goes with you.

 Hunters have the option of deciding whether or not they want to purchase the tag for the hunt choice drawn, but if their first choice hunt is drawn they will lose their preference points.

 If you did not draw a tag check out general season opportunities.

 Don’t forget to report the results of your hunt!
 See License Requirements for details.

 Leftover Controlled Tags